adeep/bitwarden_reddit/cannot_login.md

 _Your master password is a necessary input to decrypt your vault, and your master password never leaves your device._

 This is for your protection.
-It means that even if the Bitwarden server is seized by malefactors, they will not have the necessary secret to decrypt your vault.
+It means that even if the Bitwarden server were to be seized by malefactors, they would not have the necessary secret to decrypt your vault.
 This is also why, as long as your master password isn’t available, it cannot be reset or changed by anyone else.

+⚠️ If at all possible, do you have a [backup](#make-a-backup)?

 Your only remaining hope is if you can remember the master password or even “guess it”.
-If you think, there may be a chance of remembering or “guessing” it, then take your time.
-Even a few days--maybe you will remember it.
+If you believe there is a chance of remembering or “guessing” it, then take your time, even a few days--maybe you will remember it.
 Sometimes it is good to sit down and focus on it, and sometimes it is good to stop thinking about it for a few days…

 ⚠️ When  you try to log in “too often”: Be aware, that the Bitwarden servers “will require CAPTCHA verification after 9 failed login attempts from an unknown device”.
 Be careful and as accurate as possible" with your attempts.
 Otherwise you will start facing additional CAPTCHA challenges before each password guess.